needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 * Provides UI buttons to trigger the creation of a new file within a dataset.
 * Provides a UI button to link an existing file to a dataset.
 * Provides a UI button for each existing file to unlink it from its dataset.

+## Going further

+### Update and download files

+See the [Download and manage files](use-case-update-files.md) use case for more information.

+### Replace uploaded file content

+See the [Replace uploaded file content](use-case-replace-files.md) use case for more information.